 G. Update recordings from transcriptions

 1. Choose Maintenance > Update recordings from transcriptions in order to check the transcription headings in the corpus for linked media files and to add them as recordings in the .coma file (already existing recordings will not be not changed or removed).
-A notification like this will then appear.

 In general, you might find this function particularly useful if you added new media files to already linked transcriptions (i.e. audio/video files in different formats).